AtmadipBakshi/QR-code-generator/README.md

 # QR-code-generator
-A Python script that generates QR codes from any given text or URL.
-Using the qrcode library, this tool creates and saves QR codes as image files, providing an easy way to share links or information.
-Customizable parameters for QR code size and error correction.
+This Python project allows users to generate QR codes from any text or URL.
+It uses the qrcode library to create QR codes with customizable settings, including size, error correction level, and border thickness.
+The QR code is saved as an image file, making it easy to share or print.
+Ideal for quickly turning links, contact information, or any other data into a scannable format.
+The script is simple, lightweight, and easily customizable for different use cases.